wix/Detox/docs/Troubleshooting.RunningTests.md

 Test Failed: View "<RCTScrollView: 0x7f8d32296d70>" is not visible: view does not pass visibility threshold (0% visible of 75% required)
 ```

-1. Try retriving `ui.viewhierarchy` artifact — sometimes examining the hierarchy visually can give you insights.
+1. Try retrieving `ui.viewhierarchy` artifact — sometimes examining the hierarchy visually can give you insights.
 Add a line `"uiHierarchy": "enabled"` to your artifacts configuration in `.detoxrc.js`, like in an example here: [Artifacts Configuration](https://github.com/wix/Detox/blob/master/docs/APIRef.Configuration.md#artifacts-configuration).
 After a rerun, you should find
 a `ui.viewhierarchy` in a folder of your failing test.
 Please mind that you need Xcode 12 at least to open `*.viewhierarchy` files.